-In others, a gastroscopy or other exam (see ‘How is a diagnosis made?’) will identify an underlying cause or condition.
-Most often, the diagnosis is gastro-oesophageal reflux disease (GORD) – a condition in which large volumes of stomach acid frequently flows up into the oesophagus and beyond, into the mouth or lungs.
+In others, a gastroscopy or other exam will identify an underlying cause or condition.
+Most often, the diagnosis is gastro-oesophageal reflux disease (GORD) – a condition where large volumes of stomach acid frequently flow up into the oesophagus and beyond, into the mouth or lungs.

 This chronic condition can result from a structural or functional defect in the oesophagus.
 GORD is diagnosed when you develop symptoms or when the oesophagus becomes damaged (see article on GORD).

 Other possible causes of heartburn include:

 If you have this condition, a section of your stomach forms a pouch and protrudes into the chest through a small opening in your diaphragm.
 Hiatus hernia impairs the functioning of the lower oesophageal sphincter (LOS), which means it takes longer for acid to clear.

 This term describes inflammation of the stomach lining.
 Gastritis is also very common and can be caused by infection with the Helicobacter pylori bacterium, regular use of certain pain medications (e.g. aspirin, ibuprofen, naproxen), alcohol and increasing age.
 It’s often associated with heartburn and share many symptoms with GORD.

 These are open sores that develop on the inside of the stomach.
 Almost all stomach ulcers are caused either by infection with Helicobacter pylori or pain medication.
 Ulcers can cause a burning sensation in the stomach and heartburn.